McKeeAtx/es6-generator-profiler/README.md

 I wrote `profile` to help me analyze [React](https://reactjs.org) apps that use [Redux](https://redux.js.org) and [Redux Saga](https://redux-saga.js.org).
 However, `profile` is strictly framework agnostic.
 It can be used to profile arbitrary generator functions.

-Let's take a step back and revisit the mental model of a Saga:
+Let's revisit the idea behind Saga:
 > The mental model is that a saga is like a separate thread in your application that's solely responsible for side effects.
 > - https://redux-saga.js.org